Yurtec Stadium Sendai

 Yurtec Stadium Sendai (ユアテックスタジアム仙台) is a football stadium in the Nanakita Park, Izumi-ku, Sendai City, Miyagi Prefecture, Japan.
 Built in 1997, it is home to Vegalta Sendai, Mynavi Sendai Ladies and Sony Sendai.
 The stadium was specifically designed for football, and the stands are arranged close to the pitch.
 For games where the spectator capacity is insufficient, nearby Miyagi Stadium is occasionally used as a substitute.

 History

 The naming rights for the stadium were sold beginning on March 1, 2006 until February 28, 2009.
 In that period, the stadium is officially known as Yurtec STADIUM SENDAI (ユアテックスタジアム仙台, Yuatekku Sutajiamu Sendai).

 In 2009, the turf were replaced, and Vegalta played the first half of the season at Miyagi Stadium.

 The stadium was damaged after the 2011 Tōhoku earthquake and tsunami.

 It ranks among the top stadiums in Japan for its presence, comfort, and accessibility, and was once ranked second in an evaluation by a famous Japanese football media.

+In June 2024, the park next to the stadium hosted the annual Pokémon GO Fest 2024 and around 400,000 attendees from all over the world participated in the event, making it the second largest Pokémon GO gathering after the 2023 one hosted in Osaka's Expo 70's Commemorative Stadium.